tyconsulting/blog.tyang.github.io/_posts/2014-06-30-opsmgr-2012-self-maintenance-management-pack-2-4-0-0.md

 <strong>Additional Rule: OpsMgr 2012 Self Maintenance Obsolete Management Pack Alias Detection Rule</strong>

 As I mentioned in my previous post <a href="http://blog.tyang.org/2014/06/24/powershell-script-remove-obsolete-references-unsealed-opsmgr-management-packs/">PowerShell Script: Remove Obsolete References from Unsealed OpsMgr Management Packs</a>, I’ve created a rule that detects obsolete MP references in unsealed management packs.
 The difference between the stand alone script (from previous post) and this rule is, this rule would only detect obsolete MP references, it will not try to remove them.
-Operators can use the “Remove Obsolete MP References” agent task manually remove them (or using the standalone script I published earlier).
+Operators can use the "Remove Obsolete MP References" agent task manually remove them (or using the standalone script I published earlier).

 <a href="http://blog.tyang.org/wp-content/uploads/2014/06/image9.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/06/image_thumb9.png" alt="image" width="529" height="549" border="0" /></a>